Welcome to Bishops Waltham Surgery

 Would you recomend our GP Surgery?

-From 1st December 2014, if you visit our GP surgery you will have be asked about whether or not you would recommend our surgery to your family and friends, if they need similar treatment or care.
+In addtion, from 1st December 2014, if you visit our GP surgery you will have be asked about whether or not you would recommend our surgery to your family and friends, if they need similar treatment or care.

 Your response is anonymous and you can complete the questionnaire online from the link below.